What is a Catalytic Converter And How Does It Work?

 O2 Sensor Test

 An O2 sensor test can be used to measure the efficiency of the catalytic converter.
 The O2 sensor is a sensor that measures the amount of oxygen in the exhaust.
-The O2 sensor sends a signal to the car’s computer, which adjusts the air-fuel mixture.
+The O2 sensor sends a signal to the car’s computer, which adjusts the air-fuel ratio.
 If the catalytic converter is not working properly, the O2 sensor will send a different signal to the car’s computer.
 This can be used to diagnose a problem with the catalytic converter.

 Pressure Test